 - Multiple Peril Crop Insurance: Provides financial coverage to manage risks arising from weather-related losses, such as a flood, drought, etc.

-- Actual Production History: Covers losses due to wind, hail, insects, etc. Also includes coverage for lower yield and compensates for the difference between the estimate and the real.
+- Actual Production History: Covers losses due to wind, hail, insects, etc. Also includes coverage for lower yield and compensates for the difference between the estimate and the real

 - Crop Revenue Coverage: This is based not only on the crop yield but on the total revenue generated from this yield.
-In case of a drop in crop price, the difference is covered by this type of crop insurance.
+In case of a drop in crop price, the difference is covered by this type of crop insurance

-What all Crop Insurance Covers?
+What Crop Insurance Covers?

 Following stages of the crop loss are covered under crop insurance: